 Scientific Background and Purpose

 EcoAtlas is synonymous with the framework and toolset of the Wetland and Riparian Area Monitoring Plan (WRAMP) of the California Wetland Monitoring Workgroup (CWMW).
 EcoAtlas operationalizes WRAMP by enabling users to assess the abundance, distribution, diversity, and condition of surface waters in the landscape or watershed context.
 EcoAtlas has been used to apply the WRAMP framework for wetland and stream protection in a variety of California watersheds, and it can be adjusted to more generally support natural resource planning, assessment, monitoring, and reporting (http://sfei.li/cwmw1).
 EcoAtlas, in essence, represents a distillation of the best science-based, rigorous thinking and planning conducted by the CWMW over the course of many years.
 The WRAMP Framework page, cited above, contains a trove of studies, reports, and presentations that demonstrate the support the WRAMP framework and EcoAtlas.
+Key definitions for the elements of the WRAMP framework are available here.

 A central aspect of the WRAMP framework is a classification of environmental data, their methods of collection, and their stated purposes into three levels.